yininghase/multiagent-collision-mining/README.md

-# Is Autonomous Driving Ready for the Developing World?
-A Multi-Vehicle Control Network with Minimal Supervision
+# Enhancing the Performance of Multi-Vehicle Navigation in Unstructured Environments using Hard Sample Mining

 **Yining Ma, Qadeer Khan and Daniel Cremers**